-Chantal's volunteer activities include being a board member for the St. Margaret's Bay Community Enterprise Centre and the Avon Pony Club.
-Chantal also supports various fundraising activities at the St. Margaret's Bay Elementary School.
+Chantal's volunteer activities include being a board member for the St. Margaret's Bay Community Enterprise Centre, the St. Margaret Sailing Club, Flourish Community Development Cooperative, and supporting fundraising efforts at the St. Margaret's Bay Elementary School.

-When not working, Chantal is a busy mom to two young children, and enjoys boating, horse back riding and skiing.
+When not working, Chantal is a busy mom to two children, and enjoys boating, horse back riding, gardening and skiing.

 Chris is the former Executive Director of the Acadia Entrepreneurship Centre.
 Chris is a seasoned facilitator and has over 25 years of experience in local and regional business and community economic development.
 He is a recognized leader in strategic planning for not-for-profit organizations, an internationally certified small business counselor, and was awarded the lifetime achievement award by the Canadian Council for Small Business and Entrepreneurship for his contribution to entrepreneurial development in Canada.

 Chris is a big picture thinker - no idea is too big - and has a knack for ensuring that the right people, with the right expertise, are working on projects to ensure their success.

 Chris was part of the team that founded Bay Rides, a community transportation system based in St. Margaret's Bay.
 Currently, Chris is the President and Chair of the St. Margaret's Bay Community Enterprise Centre, a hub-type facility that brings together volunteer, not-for-profit, and for-profit organizations to learn from each and benefit from shared space and services.